supix/openkonnect/README.md

 * service stop/start
 * number of instantiated jobs

 The log is configured in the `log4net` section within the configuration file `OpenKonnectService.exe.config`.
 By default, log can reach a maximum size of 10MB.
 Then, they rotate and a new file is created.
 A maximum of 100 files is retained.
-After enough time, you will find the following configuration files:
+After waiting enough time, you will find the following log files:
 ```
 openkonnect.log
 openkonnect.log.1